hmetaute/programming_practice/README.md

 ## If you want to create an executable jar
 you can use maven and run `mvn package` on the main folder

+## If you want to build and run the cli
+Just run (having installed maven and java 8) `./run.sh`

+# Issues?
+run.sh needs execution permissions.
+You can add that with `chmod +x run.sh`